akiskin/playwright-saas-scraper/readme.md

 *If context is unavailable, 404 response will be sent.*

+*If context is locked by another (ongoing) request, 409 response will be sent.*

 ## Logout

 `GET /scrape/logout?context={context}`

 *If context is unavailable, 404 response will be sent.*

+*If context is locked by another (ongoing) request, 409 response will be sent.*

 # Control API